Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 Why not install speed bumps , more stop signs, before someone gets seriously hurt.

-Scapko about 3 years ago
+Scapko almost 4 years ago

 I have been complaining about Dunvegan Drive being a racetrack, we have many people driving at a high rate of speed ( including some GRT buses ) believe that the speed limiting won’t do much good, we are in need of traffic calming devices such as make some sections one lane for maybe 100 Meters by placing cement planters or road dividing cement blocks.
 Than also have a 3 way stop at Dunvegan and Sandowne.
 Another 3 way stop at Dunvegan and Lee, another 3 way at Dunvegan and Grangewood.
 The one lane midway between Lexington and Sandowne Drive.
 This should bring the message home to drivers seeking a shortcut from Lexington to University Ave.
 As Dunvegan is being used as a short cut by many drivers that commute to the Expressway.

-Derek 1 about 3 years ago
+Derek 1 almost 4 years ago

 I can’t encourage enough the need to decrease speed in both Dunvegan and Sandowne.
 Both streets have become major bypasses for the bridge street traffic.
 We have had numerous people comment on how ridiculously fast people drive on these two roads.
 I really wish a three way stop could be installed at both sandowne and Braemore Intersection as well as dunvegan and sandowne.
 It’s dangerous and there are many children and families who inhabit this area - Sandowne school is right down the street.
 Most vehicle must be driving at least 60 and over on average.
 Please do something before someone gets hurt.

-Stephanie R about 3 years ago
+Stephanie R almost 4 years ago

 My husband and I live close to the intersection of Woolwich Street and Maverick, Waterloo.